QUT-Team-Compost/Digital-Circular-Food-Economy-Server/README.md

     - Debian-based distributions: `apt-get install -y mysql-server`
     - Fedora-based distributions: `yum install -y mysql-server`
     - Once it is installed, start up the server process using `systemctl start mysqld`, and to have the process start on every boot, run the command `systemctl enable mysqld`.
-1. Install the node packages required to run the server, using `npm install` in the server's root directory.
+1. Install the node packages required to run the server, using `npm ci` (or `npm install` if package-lock.json is not present) in the server's root directory.
-1. Import the `database.sql` script in the SQL folder, using `mysql < ./SQL/database.sql` in the server's root directory, in order to set up the database with the required tables and data.
+1. Import the "database.sql" script in the SQL folder, using `mysql < ./SQL/database.sql` in the server's root directory, in order to set up the database with the required tables and data.
     - This includes a single user for the website, "yssc_app_admin", with the password "compost2021".
     - Note: This file should be modified in order to give the two database users a different password.
 The password for the website login can be changed after logging into the website.